Anthenny/TechnightApp/README.md

 - Docker-compose
 - Able to run make commands
 - Expo for the mobile app.
-- Simulator preferably an IOS simulator.
+- Emulator preferably an IOS emulator.

 # Getting started